chromaui/chromatic-docs/faq.md

 <details>
 <summary>How can I remove a collaborator from my project?</summary>

 If the project is linked to a online repository, once you remove the collaborator from the repository, your collaborator's list will be automatically updated in Chromatic.
-For unlinked projects, contact us via our <a class=".intercom-concierge-bot"><b>in-app chat</b></a>.
+For unlinked projects, contact us via our <a class="intercom-concierge-bot"><b>in-app chat</b></a>.

 </details>